useblocks/score/docs/platform_management_plan/project_management.rst

-  *Cross functional teams* are responsible for some piece of work from the beginning (e.g. definition of the architecture) till the end (e.g. integration tests) and are usually assigned to the *SCORE* main integration project or to one particular software module. *Cross-functional teams* work independently from each other on *GitHub* issues in the assigned software module. *Cross-functional teams* consist of the contributors, who can specify requirements, define architecture, develop source code and implement tests afterwards. *Project Leads* and *Committers* are also *Contributors* and effectively work on processing of *GitHub* issues.
+  *Cross functional teams* are responsible for some piece of work from the beginning (e.g. definition of the architecture) till the end (e.g. integration tests) and are usually assigned to the *SCORE* main integration project or to one particular software module. *Cross-functional teams* work independently from each other on *GitHub Issues* in the assigned software module. *Cross-functional teams* consist of the contributors, who can specify requirements, define architecture, develop source code and implement tests afterwards. *Project Leads* and *Committers* are also *Contributors* and effectively work on processing of *GitHub Issues*.

   *Cross-functional team* usually consists of the following roles: Project Lead, Safety Manager, Quality Manager, Security Manager, Committers and Contributors.
 Every *cross-functional* team has at least one committer who can approve and merge the Pull Requests of the Contributors.